BW-EDA-EEND: Streaming End-to-End Neural Speaker Diarization for a Variable Number of Speakers: Blockwise EDA-EEND

 \section{Blockwise EDA-EEND}

-The original EDA-EEND algorithm \cite{horiguchi2020end} performs an \textit{offline} inference operation by first encoding all input frames, aggregating all speaker embeddings, and then finally decoding.
+The original EDA-EEND algorithm \cite{horiguchi2020end} performs an \textit{offline} inference operation by first encoding all input frames, aggregating all speaker embeddings, and then finally decoding the attractors.
 This means that it is not suitable to perform \textit{online} (responsive) speaker diarization.
 We propose a family of new blockwise EDA-EEND variants that enable online speaker diarization when (1) latency needs to be limited or (2) computation needs to be linear in the input length.
-To this end, we perform blockwise EDA and EEND operations by incrementally performing various encoding and decoding operations per input audio block, each one of only a few seconds in duration.
+To this end, we perform blockwise EDA and EEND operations by incrementally performing various encoding and decoding operations per input audio block, each of only a few seconds in duration.
 First, to enable incremental processing, we limit the transformer encoder to attend only to a block's left contexts (ignoring right contexts).
 Second, we perform the blockwise recurrence computation throughout the hidden states of the transformer encoder, carrying over information from one block to the next block.
 This approach was motivated by the segment-level recurrence with state reuse technique used in Transformer XL \cite{dai2019transformer}.
-These blockwise recursive operations in the transformer encoder can significantly reduce the overall inference time while saving memory, since the hidden states from the previous blocks are cached and then reused instead of being re-computed each time from scratch for every block.
-More importantly, the computational complexity of the given Transformer becomes linear-time with respect to audio length, instead of having quadratic complexity with a limited context size.
+These blockwise recursive operations in the transformer encoder can significantly reduce the overall inference time while also saving memory, since the hidden states from the previous blocks are cached and then reused instead of being re-computed from scratch for every block.
+More importantly, with a limited context size, the computational complexity of the given Transformer becomes linear-time with respect to audio length, instead of having quadratic complexity.
 Although each block can only model local dependency information, the top node of the encoder can still model long-term dependencies via the recurrence.
 Also, this is shown to reduce speaker permutations between blocks in our experiments.

 Our algorithm is illustrated in Figure~\ref{fig:bw-eda-eend}.
 Given a $T$-length sequence of $F$-dimensional audio features, $X=[x_1,\ldots,x_T]$, let $X_{b} =[x_{b,1},\cdots,x_{b,W}]$ denote the $b$th block input sequence of size $W$.
 Given the Transformer encoder with $n$ layers, let $E_b^{i} = [e_{b,1}^{i},\dots,e_{b,W}^{i}]$ denote its hidden states in the $i$th layer.
 The Transformer encoder computes the sequence of $D$-dimensional diarization embeddings of size $W$ for the $b$th block, $E_b=[e_{b,1},\ldots,e_{b,W}]$ as: